+1. Be unemployed,

-- 1) Be unemployed, - a.
-Have ceased to qualify for unemployment compensation or Trade Readjustment Allowances (TRA) under Trade Adjustment Assistance (TAA), and - 2) Be enrolled in training by the end of the 13th week after the most recent layoff that resulted in determination of eligibility as a dislocated worker, or if later, by the end of the 8th week after the worker is informed that a short-term layoff will exceed six months, or a.
+2. Be enrolled in training by the end of the 13th week after the most recent layoff that resulted in determination of eligibility as a dislocated worker, or if later, by the end of the 8th week after the worker is informed that a short-term layoff will exceed six months, or a.
 Be unemployed and did not qualify for unemployment compensation or TRA under TAA or North America Free Trade Agreement (NAFTA) TAA.